↓

 including representations of “ultimate sex acts, masturbation,

-” This came to define “hardcore” pornography and Burger determined that only hardcore porn could be designated as patently offensive.
+excretory functions and lewd exhibition of the genitals.”
+This came to define “hardcore” pornography and Burger determined that only hardcore porn could be designated as patently offensive.
 This also defined soft-core pornography by default as depictions of nudity and limited and simulated sexual conduct.

 Effectively; if it is not as graphic or explicit as hard-core pornography, it is protected under the First Amendment.
 But there is still a lot of legal grey area: even though the printing, publication, sale and distribution of “hard core”